 Proper protection from the sun will make the greatest difference in how someone ages and looks in their 30’s, 40’s, 50’s, and beyond.
 This is the best advice I give out of all the skin care advice I hash out daily: try to avoid or limit sun exposure to UV light or UV radiation since this is the primary cause of skin cancer, exterior skin aging, uneven pigmentation, and wrinkling of the skin.
 Seeking shade, wearing protective clothing, a wide brimmed hat, and sunglasses with UV protection as well as applying sunscreen are all important behaviors to reduce your risk of skin cancer.
 Sunscreen products are regulated by the US Food and Drug Administration, and scientific evidence supports the benefits of using sunscreen to minimize short-term and long-term damage to the skin from the sun’s rays.

 DOES A HIGH SPF PROTECT THE SKIN BETTER?

 Dermatologists recommend using a sunscreen with an SPF of at least a 30, which blocks 97% of the sun’s UVB rays.
 Higher number SPF blocks slightly more of the sun’s rays, but no sunscreen can block 100% of the sun’s UVB rays.

 A high number SPF lasts the same amount of time as a low number SPF product.
 (Translation?
 A high number SPF does not allow you to spend additional time outdoors without re-application).
-Sunscreen should be reapplied approximately every two hours when outdoors, even on cloudy days, and after swimming or sweating.
+Sunscreen should be reapplied approximately every 80 minutes to two hours when outdoors, even on cloudy days, and after swimming or sweating.